*Submissions are now closed*

 We recommend using the free lessons and activities resources of the Refusenik Project:

 You can apply multiple times.
-Each lesson you teach during 2019-2020 (different students or a different lesson) will be considered as one application.
-Increase your chance to win by submitting 2 applications!
+Each lesson you teach/taught during 2019-2020 (different students or a different lesson) will be considered as one application.
+Increase your chance to win by submitting two applications!

 Any form of anti-Semitism or anti-Israel statements will disqualify an application.